 The second I opened my bedroom door, my husband, Demetrius, pounced on me.
-He had been at the walk-in wardrobe choosing something to wear, I just saw him turn his face to me, then suddenly he was by my side, his arms around me.
-He pressed his lips against mine, running his fingers through my hair and pulling me against him, his hands grabbing my bottom.
+He had been at the walk-in wardrobe choosing something to wear, I just saw him turn his face to me, then suddenly he was towering over me, his arms winding around my waist.
+His head lowered and he pressed his lips against mine, running his fingers through my hair pulling my face up to meet his, his hands grabbing my bottom.
 In the heat of the moment, I almost forgot the baby girl in my arms.

 Demetrius pushed away from me suddenly his eyes blazing a brilliant crimson.
 He stared at the girl in my arms.
 His mouth hovered open and I could see his fangs protruding.

-“Is this breakfast in bed?”
-He asked me with a sly grin spreading over his perfect face.
+“Is this breakfast in bed?” he asked me with a sly grin spreading over his handsome features.